Aimeeferreira/Aimeeferreira/README.md

 - 🧑🏽‍💻 22 years
 - 🌃 MG - Brazil
 - 🎯 Focused on Front-end
-- 🎓 I'm studying the 8rd period in Computer Science - UI
+- 🎓 Graduated in Computer Science from the University of Itaúna (UIT)